Smivl/Raytracer/README.md

 - **Supersampling**
   - `SUPERSAMPLING_SCALE`: By default, it’s set to `1` (supersampling off).
     - If set to `N` (an integer ≥ 1), then `N*N` sub-pixels will be computed for each final pixel (for anti-aliasing).
   - `AA_ALGORITHM`: Determines which anti-aliasing algorithm to use.
 Default is `ANTI_ALIASING_ALGORITHM.GRID`.
-You can switch to `GRID_ROTATION` for a rotated sampling pattern, or add your own.
+You can switch to `ROTATED_GRID` for a rotated sampling pattern, or add your own.
   - `ROT_GRID_ANGLE` and `ROT_GRID_SCALE`: Specific settings used by the rotated grid algorithm.

 - **Reflection Depth**